abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 It uses three segmented networks — External, DMZ, and Internal — with a firewall VM at the center to control traffic flow.
 The design is straightforward enough to be easily managed, while still enforcing a layered security model:

-- The External Network handles administrative access and potential simulated threats.
+- The External Network simulates the internet, providing administrative access and potential simulated threats.
 - The DMZ Network isolates public-facing services, reducing the risk of direct exposure to the internal systems.
 - The Internal Network securely hosts core applications, IAM services, CI/CD pipelines, and monitoring tools, ensuring critical resources remain protected.

-By separating functions and limiting cross-network communication through defined interfaces, this setup achieves the necessary security for testing and operations without overcomplicating deployment or management.
+By separating functions and limiting cross-network communication through defined interfaces, this setup achieves the necessary security for testing and operations without over-complicating deployment or management.
 It’s lean, functional, and purpose-built for this project’s goals.

 ---